galk32/GettingAndCleaningData/Cookbook.md

 2. Import the 'features.txt' as a tibble.
 3. From the 'feature object' make a new subset that contains the std and mean variables as an index.
 4. Indexing Variable names
-5. Importing and Tidyng 'x_data.txt' and 'y_test.txt
+5. Importing and Tidyng 'x_data.txt' ,'y_test.txt' and subject.test.txt
-6. Binding the activity column with the Test data set
+6. Binding the activity and the subject column with the Test data set
-7. Rename activity variables in order to be in the descriptive form.
+7. Rename activity and subject variables in order to be in the descriptive form.Rearrange colume subject and activity to 1:2 position.
 9. Transform activity variables to a factor
-10. The same procedure(steps 5-9) was followed for the train data set.
+10. The same procedure(steps 5-9) was followed for the train data set with the corresponding names train instead of test.
-11. Merging the final two new data sets('x_train_mean_sd_actv' and 'x_test_mean_sd_actv')
+11. Merging the final two new data sets('x_train_mean_sd_actv' and 'x_test_mean_sd_actv') and changing subject to factor
-12. Creating a second, independent tidy data set with the mean of each variable per activity named 'avg_activity' and then exporting it as a csv file.
+12. Creating a second, independent tidy data set with the mean of each variable per subject and activity with the name 'avg_activity' and then exporting it as a txt file.
-13. Viewing both Variable summaries and mean values per activity.
+13. Viewing both 'Variable summaries' and 'mean values per subject and activity'.